VAcodequest/Algorithms/README.md

 ### ◇ Radix Sort
 A non-comparative sorting algorithm that processes integer keys digit-by-digit, from the least significant digit to the most significant.
 It relies on a stable sub-sorting method (like Counting Sort) and runs in O(nk) time, where k is the number of digits.

-### ◇ Exponential Search
-Used for searching in sorted arrays.
-It works by exponentially increasing the search range and then using binary search within that range.
-Ideal for large-sized datasets with unknown bounds.

 ### ◇ Shell Sort
 An optimization of Insertion Sort that allows comparison and exchange of elements far apart.
 It uses a gap sequence to reduce the overall number of swaps, improving performance over plain Insertion Sort for medium-sized datasets.
 Average time complexity is O(n log² n).

-### ◇ Ternary Search
-Divides the search space into three parts and recursively narrows it down.
-Works efficiently on sorted arrays and unimodal functions.
-Time complexity: O(log₃ n).

-### ◇ Interpolation Search
-Improves on binary search by estimating the position of the target based on its value, useful when data is uniformly distributed.
-Time complexity: O(log log n) (best case), O(n) (worst case).

 ### ◇ Fibonacci Search
 Uses Fibonacci numbers to divide the array and search, offering an alternative to binary search with fewer computations in some cases.
 Time complexity: O(log n).